sourcegraph/handbook/content/marketing/education/style.md

   - Code and writing is logically structured and helps the reader all the way through
 - Original and well researched
   - Resources are original and not syndicated from elsewhere
+    - They can be syndicated elsewhere where Learn has the canonical link
   - When referring to a source, it is quoted and linked to
   - Plagiarized text is unacceptable
   - All resources are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+    - Any future syndication must maintain the license
+    - The license enables language translations
+    - Others may build off of our resources
+    - Creative Commons is in the spirit of open source
 - Tone
   - Authentic developer voice that is welcoming and inclusive
   - Conversational but not informal